-- A Work with landowners of contaminated sites who are seeking to remediate their lands in accordance with provincial requirements. - B Seek funding from other government agencies to reclaim brownfield lands with known contamination. - C Explore interim uses for brownfield lands until development is possible.
+- A Identify and work with landowners of contaminated sites who are seeking to remediate and/or develop their lands in accordance with provincial requirements. - B Seek funding from other government agencies to reclaim brownfield lands with known contamination. - C Explore interim uses for brownfield lands until development is possible and support regional initiatives for infrastructure upgrades. - D Limit or prohibit future development investment within flood hazard areas, steep slopes, and areas associated with oil and gas to protect human life, property, infrastructure, and the natural environment while in meeting all provincial legislation and regulations. - E Continue to implement flood mitigation measures. - F Work with industry and relevant regulatory bodies to achieve compliance with developments near oil and gas infrastructure.